Loading

 | Pop-Up Camper | $3K to $20K | $100 to $300 | $8 to $25 |

-Premium ranges reflect quotes pulled across Dragon Insurance client profiles in 2025-2026 for recreational use, full coverage, $500-$1,000 deductibles, and standard liability limits.
+Premium ranges reflect general industry estimates from Foremost and Progressive for 2026 for recreational use, full RV coverage, $500-$1,000 deductibles, and standard liability limits.
 Actual rate may be lower with storage discounts, multi-policy bundling, or higher deductibles.

 Where your RV is garaged is the second-largest cost driver after RV type.
-Texas RV insurance averages 10 to 25 percent above Pennsylvania for an identical Class C coach because of higher hail loss exposure and significantly higher uninsured motorist rates statewide.
+Texas RV insurance typically runs 10 to 25 percent above Pennsylvania for an identical Class C coach because of higher hail loss exposure and significantly higher uninsured motorist rates statewide, based on Insurance Information Institute hail data.
 Here is what an average Class C ($120K value) and a mid-range travel trailer ($35K value) typically cost in each of our 7 states.

 | State | Class C Motorhome ($120K) | Travel Trailer ($35K) | Key Cost Driver |